frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 Note: The map shows the coronavirus cases for each county.
-Counties are colored based on the number of people that have tested positive.
-Counties colored in gray have no reported positive cases yet.
+Counties are colored based on the number of confirm cases.
+Counties colored in gray have not reported any cases yet.
 Hover over the map to see specific county details.
 Sources: [New York Times](https://github.com/nytimes/covid-19-data)